Upgrade to SharePoint 2010 on Small Business Server: Field Guide

-Microsoft has produced a fantastic upgrade guide for this very scenario: http://technet.microsoft.com/en-us/library/ff959273(WS.10).aspx but I think is missing a few footnotes of things I found during my upgrades, which this blog post aims to share.
+Microsoft has produced a fantastic upgrade guide for this very scenario: http://technet.microsoft.com/en-us/library/ff959273(WS.10).aspx, but I think it’s missing a few footnotes of things I encountered during my upgrades, which this blog post aims to share.

 Check Lists

-Blue Man Holding a Clipboard While Reviewing Employess Clipart IllustrationI’ve made two check lists of things you should do ahead of time:
+Blue Man Holding a Clipboard While Reviewing Employees Clipart IllustrationI’ve created two checklists of things you should do ahead of time:

 Software

-This is the software that you will need during the upgrade.
+This is the software you will need during the upgrade.

 Environment